oraclesantamonica/hpc/Lab 200/HPC-CLI.md

-# ocihpc - Oracle Cloud Infrastructure HPC deployment tool
+# Use OCI CLI commands and Terraform to work with HPC

 ## Introduction